List of Once Upon a Time characters: Red Lucas

+Neal Cassidy

-Baelfire/Neal Cassidy (seasons 1-3, 5-6) portrayed by Michael Raymond-James, Dylan Schmid, Brandon Spink, Sebastian Wilkinson, and Dean Petriw, is the son of Rumplestiltskin and Milah, step-son of Belle, half-brother of Gideon Gold, grandson of Malcolm "Peter Pan" and Fiona "The Black Fairy", Emma Swan's first love, Henry Mills father, Lucy Mills grandfather, and Emma's brother's namesake.
+Baelfire/Neal Cassidy (seasons 1–3, 5–6), portrayed by Michael Raymond-James, Dylan Schmid, Brandon Spink, Sebastian Wilkinson, and Dean Petriw, is the son of Rumplestiltskin and Milah, step-son of Belle, half-brother of Gideon, grandson of Malcolm / Peter Pan and Fiona / Black Fairy, Emma Swan's first love, Henry Mills' father, Lucy Mills' grandfather, and Emma's brother's namesake.
 As a child, Baelfire lives with his father after his unhappy mother Milah left them.
-Saved by his father from war with ogres, he never accepted how Rumple became evil as the Dark One and chose to live in the Land Without Magic via a magic bean.
-Abandoned by his father, which chooses power, becomes Neal Cassidy.
-He met 18-year-old Emma Swan while unintentionally crossing paths with Pinocchio as AugusT Wayne Booth.
-He convinced him to push Emma on a new path, to break the Dark Curse.
-Eventually, he engaged Tamara, but the relationship never develops.
-Ten years later after an awful breakup with Emma, he again met his father and discovered that he has a son, Henry Mills.
-They brought him and Tamara to Storybrooke after "Hook" successfully attack Rumple in New York, to save "the Dark One" in Storybrooke.
-Baelfire fought in Neverland with his great-grandfather to get back Henry.
-After returning to the Enchanted Forest via the reversal curse, he sacrifices himself, against Zelena "The Wicked Witch of the West" to bring back his father and becomes conjoined with him.
-Following a new curse, Emma separates him from his father, allowing him to peacefully pass on to Mount Olympus.
-He later briefly visits Emma in the Dreamscape to warn her about the Underworld and its dangers.
+Saved by Rumple from war with ogres, Baelfire falls out with his father over his turn as the Dark One and was abandoned by his father to the Land Without Magic, where he adopts the alias Neal Cassidy.
+He meets 18-year-old Emma Swan while also unintentionally crossing paths with Pinocchio, who now goes by August Wayne Booth.
+August convinces Neal to breakup with Emma in order to put her on the path to break the Dark Curse.
+Eventually, Neal engages Tamara, but the relationship never develops.
+Ten years later, Neal reunites with his father and discovers that he has a son, Henry.
+After Hook attacks Rumple in New York, the group, along with Neal, returns to Storybrooke.
+Neal fought with his great-grandfather in Neverland to get Henry back.
+Returning to the Enchanted Forest via a reversal of the curse, he sacrifices himself against Zelena to bring back his father and becomes conjoined with him.
+Following a new curse, Emma separates Neal from his father, allowing him to die.
+He briefly visits Emma in the Dreamscape to warn her about the Underworld and its dangers.

+Will Scarlet

-Will Scarlet/Knave of Hearts/White King (season 4, Wonderland) portrayed by Michael Socha, is the brother of late Penelope and lover of Anastasia.
+Will Scarlet/Knave of Hearts/White King (season 4, Wonderland), portrayed by Michael Socha, is the brother of Penelope and lover of Anastasia.
 He witnesses the death of his sister, Penelope. in Oz, he wanted to get a potion that heals broken hearts and met Robin Hood.
 He then moves to the Enchanted Forest and falls in love with Anastasia.
 Together, they escape to Wonderland for a better life, but Anastasia betrays him to become the Red Queen.
 Heartbroken, Will gives his heart to Cora, becoming her Knave of Hearts.
 With Alice's help, Will eventually regains his heart.
 After the Dark Curse is cast, Will was sent to the Land Without Magic.
 In Storybrooke, Will is sought by the White Rabbit after the curse breaks and is brought back to Wonderland with Alice to help find Cyrus.
 After Will's heart is inserted back into his chest, he is able to feel love again.
 After Jafar's defeat, he reunites with Anastasia and rules alongside her as the White King of Wonderland.